 If your product’s labeling suggests the product “cures,” “mitigates,” “treats” or “prevents” anything, it is likely that you are making a drug claim.
 Note that common problems such as acne, dermatitis, eczema, psoriasis, dandruff, bacterial, viral, fungal and parasitic infections, allergies, depression, anxiety, baldness, obesity, hyperactivity, insomnia, disordered memory, inflammation, pain, etc. are all technically diseases or symptoms of diseases.
 Any cosmetic product marketed to cure, mitigate, treat or prevent any of these, or any other diseases or symptoms of disease, is likely to be classified by the FDA as an unapproved drug and the FDA will require you to remove any drug claims from your labeling.

 Understanding Intended to Affect

 What is meant by “intended to affect the structure of the body” and how does that differ from the action of a cosmetic?
 Remember that a cosmetic cleanses, beautifies, promotes attractiveness, or alters the appearance.
 A cosmetic only affects the way we look.
-So a product that claims to promote “radiant skin with a youthful appearance” is a cosmetic.
+A product that claims to promote “radiant skin with a youthful appearance” is a cosmetic.
 However, a product that claims to “eliminate fine lines, wrinkles and sagging”, thereby affecting the structure of the skin, is a drug.
 A beautifying crème is a cosmetic.
-An anti-aging crème is a drug, and anti-aging, anti-wrinkle, or anti-sagging claims are likely to cause your cosmetic to be classified by the FDA as an unapproved drug.
+Anti-wrinkle, or anti-sagging claims are likely to cause your cosmetic to be classified by the FDA as an unapproved drug.

 Including “Intended Use” on Your Label